 Since neither my husband nor myself was certified to teach in our state and we didn’t want to hire a private teacher, we chose the church school option for our children’s education.

 Fortunately, many states (ours included) give private and/or church schools the freedom to make their own rules about attendance, curriculum and other standards.
 In turn, many church/private schools give parents the same freedoms and serve simply as cover schools (also known as umbrella schools.)

 If you live in an area with many cover schools you may find it difficult to decide which cover school to choose.
-In this post, I will outline some basic questions to ask yourself and your family when considering which umbrella school is right for you.
+In this article I’ll outline some basic questions to ask yourself and your family when considering which umbrella school is right for you.

 Know the Homeschooling Laws in Your State

 Before deciding on a cover school, make sure you know the homeschooling laws in your state.

 Temper your search for a cover school with your knowledge of those laws so that you don’t get caught in a rainstorm under the holey umbrella of a cover school that hasn’t done its legal homework.

 Find Out About the Fees and Costs Associated with Various Cover Schools